PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-05 17:23:41
+Last updated: 2024-04-05 17:24:14
-Random Quote: Get ready, Cleveland.
-The last man to screw you that hard and then disappear, was LeBron James! - Barney Stinson
+Random Quote: You are the love of my life.
+Everything I have and everything I am is yours.
+Forever. - Barney Stinson